vbelz/Speech-enhancement/README.md

 Specify how many frames you want to create as `nb_samples` in `args.py` (or pass it as argument from the terminal) I let nb_samples=50 by default for the demo but for production I would recommend having 40 000 or more.

-Then run `python main.py --mode='data_creation' ` .
-This will randomly blend some clean voices from `voice_dir` with some noises from `noise_dir` and save the spectrograms of noisy voice, noise and clean voices to disk as well as complex phase, time series and sounds (for QC or to test other networks).
-It takes as inputs parameters defined in `args.py`.
-Parameters for STFT, frame length, hop_length can be modified in `args.py` (or pass it as argument from the terminal), but with the default parameters each window will be converted into spectrogram matrix of size 128 x 128.
+Then run `python main.py --mode='data_creation'`.
+This will randomly blend some clean voices from `voice_dir` with some noises from `noise_dir` and save the spectrograms of noisy voices, noises and clean voices to disk as well as complex phases, time series and sounds (for QC or to test other networks).
+It takes the inputs parameters defined in `args.py`.
+Parameters for STFT, frame length, hop_length can be modified in `args.py` (or pass it as arguments from the terminal), but with the default parameters each window will be converted into spectrogram matrix of size 128 x 128.

 Datasets to be used for training will be magnitude spectrograms of noisy voices and magnitude spectrograms of clean voices.